2026/27 Memberships now open

 • They were likely present in Herdsman Lake at least as far back as the 1960s and Carp are now very abundant.
 Scientists from Murdoch University demonstrated this in May 2023 when they undertook a fish survey using boat electrofishing, whereby fish are stunned by an electric shock and unwanted species euthanised humanely while native fish are left to recover.
 The survey, conducted over 2 days, collected 114 Carp, of which the largest was 842 mm in length and weighed 8.9 kg (see image in Background section above).

 • Carp have a pair of ‘whiskers’ under their chins that are used to feel for prey, thereby stirring up bottom sediments, which increases water turbidity and nutrient levels.
-This impairs the vision of underwater feeders and contributes to eutrophication.
+This impairs the vision of underwater feeders and also contributes to eutrophication of lake water.

 • Both Carp and Goldfish can transmit parasites, such as the Asian Fish Tapeworm (Schyzocotyle acheilognathi), to native fish.
 However, a positive finding of the electrofishing survey in Herdman Lake was that there was no evidence of Carp infestation by this tapeworm, even though Carp and Goldfish in nearby lakes are infested.